 How to Paint a Football Field

-What are the dimensions of an American Football field?
-How do you measure and paint an American Football field from start to finish manually?
+What are the dimensions of a football field?
+How do you measure and paint a football field from start to finish manually?
 And how much time and manpower does it take to complete the football field?
-This article will look at these questions and provide a step-by-step walkthrough of how the American Football field is laid out and painted.
+This article will look at these questions and provide a step-by-step walkthrough of how the football field is laid out and painted.

 What Are the Dimensions of a Football Field